 Confetti SpecialFX are a thinktank for advanced graphics technology that worked on a capital ship damage system and nebula effects for Star Citizen between the end of 2013 and end of 2014.

 Crytek was the game engine developer of CryEngine, the base game engine for Star Engine before the switch to Amazon Lumberyard in 2016.
 In 2017-12, Crytek filed a lawsuit against CIG on breach of the game license agreement (GLA).
-As of 2018-01, both parties are still engaged in the lawsuit.
+The case was dismissed with prejudice in March 2020.

 Massive Black did concept art and ship design for Star Citizen, including the design for the 300i in 2013.